golden-pan/GhostMoney-MvM-TF2/README.md

 ---

-### TpWalk

-If SniperBuy is enabled, the script:

-1. Walks to the upgrade station
-2. Purchases required upgrades
-3. Walks to the nearest visible teleporter

-After death/respawn (or if SniperBuy is disabled):
-- Automatically walks again

-Saved per server until map/server change.

----

-### Force TpWalk

-Enables TpWalk without class, money, or upgrade restrictions.

-- Acts like normal TpWalk
-- Triggers again after respawn/death
-- Activation: Hold O for 2 seconds or via UI toggle

----

 ### Ping Note

 Script behavior is ping-based.
 With high ping, money automation and sniper upgrade purchasing may respond slower.

----

-### Reset Commands

-If UI or settings break or become stuck:

-- `gp_gm_ui_reset` → Resets UI position to screen center
-- `gp_gm_cfg_reset` → Fully resets all configuration values
-Alternatively, delete the config file located in the gp_ghost folder inside your Team Fortress 2 directory

 ---